Hospice and Palliative Medicine Fellowship

 Our focus is on training well rounded academic physicians in a rural, integrated health system as part of a full interdisciplinary team to develop experts in self-awareness, communication, complex symptom management, responsible opioid prescribing, teaching primary hospice and palliative care skills, self and team-care.

 Our program offers fellows the opportunity to train in Dartmouth-Hitchcock's unique Leadership Preventative Medicine Residency (LPMR), a fully funded two-year training program.
 LPMR graduates earn either an MPH or MS from The Dartmouth Institute for Health Policy and Clinical Practice (TDI).
+See an example of the work one of our previous fellows did as part of this program (scroll to the bottom of the page).
 Ask us about the program when you interview!

 What patient populations do we serve?